-Within the northern region of Pretoria, a significant Stone Age site is situated within the Wonderboom Nature Reserve.
+Approximately 10km west of the study area, a significant Stone Age site is situated within the Wonderboom Nature Reserve.
 Stone tools found here are associated with being that of later Acheulean lithology which dates it to the Early Stone Age (Mason 1957).
 This site was favourable for early hominids due to the Wonderboompoort which would have been used as a game funnel in order to hunt animals with minimal efforts (Lombard et al 2021).
 This site also shows evidence of in situ raw material procurement of quartzite found within the Magaliesberg Mountain (Lombard et al 2021).
 Similar late Acheulean stone tool scatters have been found all along the Magaliesberg Mountain.
 The Magaliesberg Mountain attracted human occupation throughout the whole Stone Age.
-MSA and LSA scatters have also been identified throughout the Magaliesberg Mountain (van Vollenhoven 2000).
-A survey conducted by van Schalkwyk (2012), in Rosslyn identified some MSA tools present as a surface scatter.
-The landscape was found to have artefacts and sites pertaining to MSA and LSA occupations scattered throughout the mountain region (van Vollenhoven 2000).
-The larger region was thought to have had continued occupation throughout the entirety of the Stone Age.
+MSA and LSA scatters have also been identified throughout the Magaliesberg Mountain (Bergh 1999, van Vollenhoven 2000).
+MSA and LSA occupations typically occurred near river banks, and caves and rock shelters throughout the region.
+Stone tools found closer to the study area have been identified as out of context as they were not present in-situ.

-6.2.2 The Iron Age
+6.2.2 Iron Age

-The Iron Age as a whole represents the spread of Bantu speaking people and includes both the pre-Historic and Historic periods.
+Bantu-speaking people moved into Eastern and Southern Africa about 2,000 years ago (Mitchell 2002).
+These people cultivated sorghum and millets, herded cattle and small stock and manufactured iron tools and copper ornaments.
+Because metalworking represents a new technology, archaeologists call this period the Iron Age.
+Characteristic ceramic styles help archaeologists to separate the sites into different groups and time periods.
+The Iron Age as a whole represents the spread of Bantu speaking people and includes both the Pre-Historic and Historic periods.
 It can be divided into three distinct periods:

-Early Iron Age: Most of the first millennium AD.

-Middle Iron Age: 10th to 13th centuries AD.

-Late Iron Age: 14th century to colonial period.
+- " The Early Iron Age (EIA): Most of the first millennium AD. - " The Middle Iron Age (MIA): 10th to 13th centuries AD. - " The Late Iron Age (LSA): 14th century to colonial period.